braccinocorto/MLZoomcamp/__Capstone_Project/README.md

 ## What we're trying to achieve.
-when you song is ingested into spotify, it gets algorithmically analyzed.
-Every track has its own "fingerprint": both on the classical stage, and one more in-depth analysis on the musical side.
+When your song is ingested into Spotify, it gets algorithmically analyzed.
+Every track has its own "fingerprint": both on the basic stage, and one more in-depth analysis on the musical side.
 All these analysis are available via Spotify API.
 We're going to download (thanks spotipy!) and analyze the content of the most followed playlists, and - given a track published on Spotify, the model will find which among these playlist is the best fit for the track.
 Then, this can be pitched to the editorial team of Spotify.
 The model can be fine tuned for the best fitting among the "same genre" playlist, for example (selecting a list of playlists more genre narrowed).